JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### extraDependencies
 {#intellij-extension-extradependencies}

-Configures extra dependency artifacts from the IntelliJ repository.
+Configure extra dependency artifacts from the IntelliJ repository.
 The dependencies on them could be configured only explicitly using the `DependenciesUtils.intellijExtra()` function in the `dependencies` block.

 {style="narrow"}